foss-for-synopsys-dwc-arc-processors/toolchain/README.md

     $ ./build-all.sh --no-uclibc --no-sim --host i686-w64-mingw32 \
       --no-system-expat

-Note that value of host triplet depends on what mingw tool chain is being used.
+Note that value of host triplet depends on what mingw toolchain is being used.
-Triplet `i686-w64-mingw32` is valid for mingw tool chain currently used in Ubuntu and EPEL, but, for example, mingw tool chain in standard RHEL 6 has triplet `i686-pc-mingw32`.
+Triplet `i686-w64-mingw32` is valid for mingw toolchain currently used in Ubuntu and EPEL, but, for example, mingw toolchain in standard RHEL 6 has triplet `i686-pc-mingw32`.

 Usage examples
 --------------

-In all of the following examples it is expected that GNU tool chain for ARC has been added to the PATH:
+In all of the following examples it is expected that GNU toolchain for ARC has been added to the PATH:

     $ export PATH=$INSTALL_ROOT/bin:$PATH